Koshyar-r/musicplayer/README.md

 # Musicplayer

-working musicplayer using html,css and js.
+Working musicplayer using HTML,CSS and JS.

+Play,pause or reject music.